GHBigBig/gshop/README.md

 For a detailed explanation on how things work, check out the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).

-Creating a new branch is quick. 联系分支
+Creating a new branch is quick.
 Creating a new branch is quick & simple.
 Creating a new branch is dev.